kaktusas2598/dot-files/README.md

     * Setup neovim php and c++ debugging using nvim-dap
     * Setup more themes for all tools: dracula, tomorrow night, monokai for example
   * **GUI**
-    * Fix brightness control in i3
     * Setup rofi-themes-collection installation
     * Wallpaper rotation
+    * Setup sound and brightness notifications